flet-dev/website/docs/extend/user-extensions.md

 In the `src` folder, the are two parts:

-### Python
+### Python part

-`flet_spinkit`, which contains python files. `flet_spinkit.py` contains a Python `FletSpinkit` class that you will use in your Flet program.
+`src/flet_spinkit` folder contains python files. `flet_spinkit.py` contains a Python `FletSpinkit` class that you will use in your Flet program.

-### Flutter
+### Flutter part
-`flutter/flet_spinkit` folder contains dart files which provide a mechanism to create Flutter widgets based on control names returned by the Control's `_get_control_name()` function.
+`src/flutter/flet_spinkit` folder contains dart files which provide a mechanism to create Flutter widgets based on control names returned by the Control's `_get_control_name()` function.
 This mechanism iterates through all third-party packages and returns the first matching widget.

 #### `pubspec.yaml`